Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 The main class is `DNNModel`, which provides a set of methods to configure, train, and evaluate models:

 - **`load_config`**
   Loads a configuration file in YAML format.
-An example is included in this repository, and you can also generate a custom YAML config file at **[Link to YAML generator]**.
+An example is included in this repository.

 - **`save_config`**
   Saves your current configuration, including models, results, and processed datasets.
 Be cautious, as this will overwrite existing files if not specified otherwise.